SaxonShang/LUGUAN2/README.md

 5. **Waveform Computation and Audio Output:**
    - **Buffering and Computation:**
-     **BackgroundCalcTask** computes waveform amplitudes based on the current key presses and effect settings, using a double-buffering strategy to ensure continuous data availability.
+     **Backend** computes waveform amplitudes based on the current key presses and effect settings, using a double-buffering strategy to ensure continuous data availability.
    - **Audio Generation:**
      **SampleISR** accesses these buffers (with semaphore protection) and uses the samples to drive the audio output via `analogWrite`.